-The Laboratory of Molecular Biology, Nutrition, and Biotechnology (LBNB) of the University of the Balearic Islands (UIB), directed by Professor Andreu Palou, has a long experience in research, management of EU projects, both as partner and as coordinator, on innovation and technology transfer.
+The Laboratory of Molecular Biology, Nutrition and Biotechnology (LBNB) of the University of the Balearic Islands, directed by Professor Andreu Palou, houses the work of the Nutrigenomics, Biomarkers and Risk Evaluation (NuBE) research group.

 From 2021, the Principal Investigator (PI) of the group is Catalina Picó, professor of Biochemistry and Molecular Biology at the University of the Balearic Islands (UIB).
 Dr. Picó is also deputy director of the LBNB, vice-dean of the Faculty of Medicine, and member of the Health Research Institute of the Balearic Islands (IdISBa) and the Centro de Investigación Biomédica en Red de Fisiopatología de la Obesidad y Nutrición (CIBEROBN).

 The group's scientific and research trajectory has made it possible to forge a number of working relationships with major research institutions at the national and worldwide levels, as well as with leading companies in the food industry.